 After a few experiments with unsupported bottles, which tended to fall over, I worked out a simple method of supporting a plastic bottle.
 Basically I put a short garden cane through the centre of it to support it.

-Follow the instructions below and you too can prepare a 4 pint milk bottle to be used as a Plant Pot Reservoir.
+Follow the instructions below and you too can prepare a four pint milk bottle to be used as a Plant Pot Reservoir.

 Plant Pot Reservoir Construction Instructions